 “The Gatton and Asia despatched boats with 8 people in each to assist the Colebrook’s crew with the pumping of water.
 These men raced to her aid while her company ensign was flying upside down, a signal of distress.
 The men dropped a weighted sail off the bows when the hole in the hull became inaccessible due to the flooding.
 It was hauled under the hull where it was secured over the hole, slowing the ingress of water down.
 They attempted to push the guns overboard to lighten her load, but these were already submerged and the plan was abandoned.”

 “Water started bubbling through her front hatches, signalling that her sinking was imminent.
-At 4pm on the afternoon of 24 August, she 200m off the beach at Kogel Bay, she grounded.
+At 4pm on the afternoon of 24 August, 200m off the beach at Kogel Bay, she grounded.
 Her topsails were let go, which had the effect of swinging her stern around to bring her bow into the wind and swell.
 The mizzen mast was cut away to stabilise her after which the boats were launched.”

 “The first boat was a pinnace.
 It had sails and several oars.
 Fifteen men were aboard.
 The surf at Kogel Bay is treacherous at best of times with a very strong rip current.
-On that particular day, the wind was very strong making the situation even more precarious.
-The boat capsized in the surf.
+On that particular day, the wind was strong making the situation even more precarious.
+Tragedy struck when the boat capsized in the surf.
 When the ensuing madness dissipated a smashed boat and seven bodies were on the beach at Kogel Bay.
 Survivors were hypothermic from the ice-cold False Bay water, in a desperate state on the beach.
 All other attempts to get people onto the beach was abandoned.
 The second boat was swept into the open sea and only recovered the next day.
 The rest of the crew, soldiers, and passengers were transferred to the other ships.”

 Kogel Bay, 2019.
 Minette, Luan, Tristan, Eben.
 Photos by Eben